miroapp/api-clients/packages/typescript-node/README.md

 const api = new MiroApi('<access_token>')

 // Use the 'MiroApi' instance to send a request to the Miro REST API,
-// and to get all the boards that can be accessed with the current access token. const boards = await api.getBoards()
+// and to create a new board in the team where the App is installed const boards = await api.createBoard()
 ```

 ## Model hierarchy